 In 2008, Tetsuya Otani created a pottery studio with his wife Momoko Otani that they use as a joint space to create their separate collections.
 The studio is located in Shigaraki, one of the most historic pottery cities in Japan.
 Tetsuya’s porcelain wares are made using a wheel-throwing process.
-The handmade pieces possess smooth surfaces and soft edges, achieved primarily by the use of a warm white glaze.
+Although there is a trademark precision to his works, they simultaneously possess the qualities of handmade objects achieved primarily through smooth surfaces, soft edges, and the use of a warm white glaze.

 I am a Raised Plate.
 My upbringing was wonderful.
-I was very well raised.$188.00
+I was very well raised.$260

 I am a Bowl.
-My maker had a goal to make a big white bowl.$396.00
+My maker had a goal to make a big white bowl.$396

 I am a Small Teacup and Saucer.
 The best non-living couple.$92